-In terms of the landscape, it is acknowledged that there are a number of urban interventions around the site that impact on the overall landscape setting and character of the site.
+In terms of the landscape, it is acknowledged that the site is not in Council ownership, and that there are a number of urban interventions around the site that impact on the overall landscape setting and character of the site.
 However, this reinforces the site as an area of strategic importance in providing parkland and cycle/footpath links between the Edinburgh BioQuarter and new housing developments at Greendykes/Craigmillar and forms an important visual link to Craigmillar Castle and beyond.
 This would be impacted to a significantly detrimental degree if the site was developed.